sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/postgres/index.md

 # Openflow - RDS Postgres
 Goal of this tutorial is to load data from a RDS Postgres into Snowflake via openflow.
-This tutorial will not cover how to setup a deployment, there are two other tutorials on the left to show how to do that.
+This tutorial will not cover how to setup a deployment in [Snowflake](https://sfc-gh-dwilczak.github.io/tutorials/engineering/openflow/deployments/snowflake/) or [AWS](https://sfc-gh-dwilczak.github.io/tutorials/engineering/openflow/deployments/aws).

 ## Video
 Video still in development